myagues/flax_nerf/README.md

 ## TODO

 - Add LLFF data reader
 - Rendering routines use `lax.map`, which is problematic if image size is not divisible by the number of devices.
-Try using `lax.fori_loop` with slices and mask padding for a more flexible implementation.
+Try using mask and padding for a more flexible implementation.
-- Add some trained checkpoints
+- Redo DeepVoxels data reader with `tf.data.Dataset`
+- Most of the processes are done with batches of rays, rewrite everything for a single ray and `vmap/pmap/xmap` as needed (wait for JAX unified map API [JAX#2939](https://github.com/google/jax/issues/2939))